GameChat: Multi-LLM Dialogue for Safe, Agile, and Socially Optimal Multi-Agent Navigation in Constrained Environments: CONCLUSION, LIMITATIONS, FUTURE WORK

 \section{CONCLUSION, LIMITATIONS, FUTURE WORK}

 We presented \textsc{GameChat}, a new approach for safe, agile, and socially optimal control in multi-robot constrained environments with self-interested agents.
 Agents communicate with each other by querying their LLMs to generate messages.
 Agents fall back on a game-theoretic strategy if they do not reach consensus.
 We demonstrate our approach's effectiveness in simulated constrained environments.
+Considering that we are using APIs and that the priority determination is meant to occur well before any conflict is imminent, \textbf{the latency of the LLM queries is quite low}.